National BIPOC Mental Health Month

 Twelve years after the proposal has passed, efforts have been made to change nomenclature of this month.
 In particular, organizations, such as Mental Health America, have decided to utilize “Black, Indigenous People, and People of Color” (BIPOC) to better illustrate the groups that this month represents to further Bebe Moore Campbell’s efforts.

 While Campbell has since passed, her legacy remains.
 Her efforts continue to affect thousands of individuals today and have taken us a significant step closer to de-stigmatizing mental illness through education, finding ways to assist those struggling with mental illness, and highlighting the struggles that minority groups face in dealing with mental illness; an issue that the American Psychiatric Association, emphasizes continues to persist.
-According to the source, “racial/ethnic minority groups continue to face disparities in mental health care as a consequence of cultural stigma, inaccessibility to high quality mental health care services, and lack of awareness.”
+According to the aforementioned source, “racial/ethnic... minorities often suffer from poor mental health outcomes due to multiple factors including inaccessibility of high quality mental health care services, cultural stigma surrounding mental health care, discrimination, and overall lack of awareness about mental health."

 I’d like to finish this post with a quote from Campbell.
 It highlights not only the need for the de-stigmatization of mental illness, but the importance of cultural competency in approaching the unique barriers that minority groups face in receiving help for mental illness: